4 things you should know about paper straws before taking your next sip

 Paper straws always contain glue – it is needed to keep the straw in shape.
 Paper straws come in cheerful colors and are often decorated with cute stripes.
 These glues and dyes can dissolve in the drink and be harmful to your health.
 Glue can also break down into microplastics.

 Paper straws are often coated to improve their water resistance.
 The coating has been found to contain toxic “perpetual chemicals“.
-These chemicals can dissolve in the drink, making every sip a risk, as perpetual chemicals have been linked to various diseases, such as cancers and thyroid disorders.
+These chemicals can dissolve in the drink, making every sip a risk, as perpetual chemicals have been linked to various diseases, such as cancers, and thyroid, hormonal and immune disorders.

 Their sogginess is annoying – and a possible danger